jacksheehy15/milestone-project-1/README.md

 # **Acknowledgments**

 Thanks to The Code Institute slack community.

 Thanks to my brother and father who looked over the website on their mobile phones and made sure everything looked good.

-Thank you to 2 fellow Code Institute slack members, Bim Williams for helping me understand Bootstrap further.
-And thank you to Bartek Makowski for giving me great feedback on my wireframes.
+Thank you to 2 fellow Code Institute slack members, Bim Williams for helping me understand Bootstrap further, and thank you to Bartek Makowski for giving me great feedback on my wireframes.

 A massive thank you to my mentor Seun Owinokoko for her knowlege, time and help when I needed it the most.